 \section{Conclusion}

-In this study, we assessed various neural network architectures for automating lymphoma lesion segmentation in PET/CT images across multiple datasets.
+In this work, we assessed multiple neural network architectures for automating lymphoma lesion segmentation in PET/CT images across multiple datasets.
 We examined the reproducibility of lesion measures, revealing differences among networks, highlighting their suitability for specific clinical uses.
-Additionally, we introduced three lesion detection criteria to assess network performance at a per-lesion level, emphasizing their clinical relevance.
-Lastly, we discussed challenges related to ground truth consistency and stressed the importance of having well-defined protocol for segmentation.
-This work provides valuable insights into deep learning's potentials and limitations in lymphoma lesion segmentation and emphasizes the need for standardized annotation practices to enhance research validity and clinical applications.
+Additionally, we used different lesion detection criteria to assess network performance at a per-lesion level, emphasizing their clinical relevance.
+Lastly, we performed observer variability analyses to emphasize the challenges related to ground truth consistency.
+Our work provides insights into deep learning's potentials and limitations in lymphoma lesion segmentation, emphasizing the need for standardized annotation practices to enhance research validity and clinical applicability.